 Ongoing project, various locations.
 Starting 2007

-The aim of the project is to point out the gap between the reality we live in and the ephemeral world of technologies.
-Writing the names of anything connected with 2.0 experiences in the slums of the third world to show the idealization connected with these experiences, underlining the difference between what we decide to show about us and our life and how reality actually is.
-The marketing behind 2.0 experiences is characterized by a religious veneration, as also said by Leander Kaheny in his “Cult of Mac” book.
-Users are pushed to live with increasing abstraction from reality, living technologies only as an ideal reality.
+The aim of the project is to point out the gap between the reality we live in and the ephemeral world of social media by writing the names of social-networks and tech companies in economically or socially unstable locations, underlining the idealization implied in the act of sharing and pointing out the difference between what we decide to show about us and how reality actually is.
+The marketing behind new technologies is characterized by a religious veneration, and users are pushed to live with increasing abstraction from reality, using social-media to represent only an ideal reality.

 Minelli’s artistic disseminations